razorpay/blade/rfcs/2021-01-05-typography-scaling.md

 After auditing the whole product it came out that we are mostly using `13px` & `14px` as a base font-size on the body text.
 For the internal products, it is better to go with **`14px`** as a base font-size.
 And for small screens (mobile) it is better to go with **`15px`** as a base font-size.
 Because for dashboards the content is pretty dense and we need to maintain a small font-size ratio compared to marketing/landing pages.
 This will help the users to consume more content into a readable format.
 Although, we can still play with spacings so that it doesn't feel much complex.

 ### **Line Height**
 Line heights also plays a significant role in the whole typography spectrum.
 If the font-size is smaller the text will be cramped and difficult to read, instead if it is larger the eyes can get lost.
-According to [WCAG](https://www.w3.org/WAI/WCAG21/Understanding/text-spacing.html), the line-height should be between `150% - 200%` of the font-size.
+According to [WCAG](https://www.w3.org/WAI/WCAG21/Understanding/text-spacing.html), the height factor should be between `150% - 200%` of the font-size.
 But instead of blindly copying these values, we should also consider the font-face and platform on which this is getting rendered.
-Therefore, for optimal readability & accessibility aim for about `125% - 160%` line-height.
+Therefore, for optimal readability & accessibility aim for about `125% - 160%` height-factor.

+A `height-factor` is the unit which tells you that how many times the font-size should be multiplied by it to get actual `line-height`.

 For example,
 ```
 .headingXXL-Desktop {
-  line-height: 1.25; /* looks good on large screens */
+  line-height: 60px; /* (1.5) looks good on large screens */
   font-size: 40px;
 }

 .headingXXL-Mobile {
-  line-height: 1.5; /* looks good on small screens */
+  line-height: 38px; /* (1.3) looks good on small screens */
   font-size: 28px;
 }
 ```